emqx/emqx-docs/en_US/messaging/mqtt-shared-subscription.md

 ## Shared Subscription and Session

-When a client has a persistent session and subscribes to a shared subscription, the session will continue to receive messages published to the shared subscription topic while the client is disconnected.
-If the client stays disconnected for a long time and the message publishing rate is high, it risks overflowing the internal message queue in the session state.

-To avoid this problem, it is recommended to use a clean session for shared subscriptions.
+When a client has a persistent session and subscribes to shared subscriptions, the session continues to receive messages published to the shared subscription topics while the client disconnects.
+If the client stays disconnected for a long time and the message publishing rate is high, the internal message queue in the session state may overflow.
+To avoid this problem, it is recommended to use a clean session ( `clean_session=true` ) for shared subscriptions.
 A clean session expires immediately after the client disconnects.

-When clients talk MQTT v5, it is a good practice to set a short session expiry interval (if not 0).
-This allows the client to temporarily disconnect and reconnect to receive messages published during the disconnection.

-When a session expires, the QoS1 and QoS2 messages in the send queue, or the QoS1 messages in the infight queue will be re-dispatched to other sessions in the same group.
-When it's the last session to expire, all the pending messages will be discarded.
+When clients use MQTT v5, it is a good practice to set a short session expiry interval (if not 0).
+This allows the client to temporarily disconnect and reconnect to receive messages published during the disconnection period.
+When a session expires, the QoS1 and QoS2 messages in the send queue or the QoS1 messages in the infight queue will be re-dispatched to other sessions in the same group.
+When the last session expires, all pending messages will be discarded.

 For more information on the persistent session, see [MQTT Persistent Session and Clean Session Explained](https://www.emqx.com/en/blog/mqtt-session).